-Duende is all about inspiration for cultural travel for creative souls, but what is the real link between creativity and travel?
+Duende is all about inspiring cultural explorers and creative travellers, but what is the real link between creativity and travel?
 How does one benefit from the other?
-This post we scratch the surface of the science of creativity; what it is; what goes on in our brain; and why increased creativity is one of the positive effects of travel.
+In this post we scratch the surface of the science of creativity; what it is; what goes on in our brain; and why increased creativity is one of the benefits of travel.

 What is creativity really?